nodejitsu/packages-pagelet/README.md

 with a trailing slash which points to the location of The npm Registry you want to use (which is useful for a private registry) or it can be set to a pre-configured `npm-registry` instance which would be preferred.
-The reason for this is that the `npm-registry` client users the `githulk` module to make API requests to GitHub repositories to retrieve addition data about packages.
+The reason for this is that the `npm-registry` client uses the `githulk` module to make API requests to GitHub repositories to retrieve addition data about packages.
 As the API of GitHub is rate limited it's vital that you use authenticated API requests to GitHub where ever possible.
 See the [npm-registry] for more detailed